arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedJavaAndroid.md

 Develop a basic Android application that uses Cognitive Services Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
 You have a choice of using a REST API or a client library.
 The main differences are outlined below.

 ###REST API
 Using the REST API means getting only one reco result back with no partial results.
-Documentation for the REST API can be found [here](https://www.projectoxford.ai/doc/speech/REST/Recognition) and code samples [here](https://oxfordportal.blob.core.windows.net/speech/doc/recognition/Program.cs).
+Documentation for the REST API can be found [here](../API-Reference-REST/Home.md) and code samples [here](https://oxfordportal.blob.core.windows.net/speech/doc/recognition/Program.cs).

 ###Client Library
 Using the client library allows for real-time streaming, which means that at the same time your client application sends audio to the service, it simultaneously and asynchronously receives partial recognition results back.
-The rest of this page describes use of the client library, which currently supports speech in [seven languages](https://github.com/Microsoft/ProjectOxford-Documentation/blob/master/Content/en-us/Speech/Home.md), the example below defaults to American English, “en-US”.
+The rest of this page describes use of the client library, which currently supports the 28 languages (see table in Step 2).
+The example below defaults to American English, “en-US”.

 ###Table of Contents
  * [Prerequisites](#Prerequisites)